hashicorp/terraform-website/content/source/docs/enterprise-beta/api/policy-checks.html.md

 ## List policy checks

-This endpoint lists the policy checks in a run
+This endpoint lists the policy checks in a run.

 | Method | Path           |
 | :----- | :------------- |